LensWars: Minolta MD 28mm 1:2.0 vs. MD 28mm 1:2.8(7×7) vs. MD 28mm 1:2.8(5×5) vs. MD 28mm 1:3.5 – the 2nd round

 Comparison of lenses Minolta MD 28mm f/2.0 vs. MD 28mm f/2.8(7×7) vs. MD 28mm f/2.8(5×5) vs. MD 28mm f/3.5.

 The first battle of 28mm Minolta MD (generation III) lenses was the first lenses-comparison on this site.
-That time I had copy of MD 28mm 1:2.8 5×5 version and MD 35mm 1:3.5 in bad cosmetic appearance.
-I believe that it didn’t affect the tests results, but after I got another copies of these lenses I’ve retook the tests.
+That time I had a copy of MD 28mm 1:2.8 5×5 version and MD 35mm 1:3.5 in bad cosmetic appearance.
+I believe that it didn’t affect the results of the tests, but after I got other copies of these lenses I’ve retaken the tests.
 Here you can see the second comparison.
-Actually, there are no changes – result is close the same, as it was in the first time, but article design and conclusion text are changed for better displaying of tests results.
+Actually, there are no changes – the result is close the same, as it was for the first time, but article design and conclusion text are changed for better displaying of test results.

 Tested lenses reviews:

 Test description: Camera Sony A7II (24mpx, full frame) was fixed on the tripod and managed remotely with computer display as a viewfinder.
 Targets (buildings) were fixed by gravity power on the distances in more than 200 meters.
 All shots were made with apertures from fully opened and up to F16.
 ISO-100.
 Shutter Speed – depends on light (camera A-mode).
 SteadyShot – OFF.
 Focus was manually corrected for each shot to exclude focus-shift.

 Finally, pictures were converted from ARW-files in Capture One with default settings (some single files have a slight light correction, for better visual convenience in comparison), then cut into 300×200 px elements (100% crops), combined into diagrams and exported into JPEG-files.

 - F4 on diagrams means F3.5 for the Minolta MD 28mm F3.5

 - Sunlight has been changed during the session.